aeibert/STAT190Capstone/README.md

 ### 9. SNAP Participation Predictions by ZIP Code

 Maps predicted SNAP participation levels across the Des Moines area and highlights underserved regions.

+### 10. Sarima Model Results

+Results of Sarima model compared to the observed data for that year

+### 11. Number of New Visitors Year over Year

+Shows the differences in visitor numbers during all of the observed years